-After the presentation of these concepts that are meant to be tools in the toolbox, this chapter will try to bring the discourse back in the field social impact.
+After the presentation of these concepts that are meant to be tools in the toolbox, this chapter will try to bring the discourse back in the field of social impact.
 In the world defined by digital networks every missed opportunity of adaptation (bias, prejudice, dogma, taboos, or just latency and attention deficit) translates into costs accumulation for future necessary adjustments.

-Individuals/societies/cultures (organisms or complex systems defined on different fractal scales, but inside the same fractal frames, an example of fractal frame in biology is multilevel selection hypothesis [47, 45]) accumulating [cognitive, informative, adaptive ...] costs in excess find it more and more expensive their fight against contingency and demonstrate additional stress.
-This text tries to find some basic steps by borrowing some vocabulary from Networks Analysis [15] and Feedback circuits.
+Individuals/societies/cultures (organisms or complex systems defined on different fractal scales, but inside the same fractal frames, an example of fractal frame in biology is multilevel selection hypothesis [62, 60]) accumulating [cognitive, informative, adaptive ...] costs in excess find it more and more expensive their fight against contingency and demonstrate additional stress.
+This text tries to find some basic steps by borrowing some vocabulary from Networks Analysis [19] and Feedback circuits (neural systems and electrical circuits are intertwined since the beginning of research in the field, see [23] chapter 10).

-This model tries to iterate over the traditional transmitter-receiver model in which nodes are both transmitters and feedback broadcasters.
+This model tries to iterate over the transmitter-receiver model in which nodes are both transmitters and feedback broadcasters.
 It may be needed to develop an extended concept for feedback that implies a receiver that provides feedback to the transmitter but also defines consequential spillovers to other connected nodes (as tried in section "A cybernetic system"); those are not feedback in traditional cybernetics thinking but themselves transmissions that reach other nodes via open channels that themselves trigger feedback.
-To be very synthetic, the scenario that opens is made of structures like hyperconnected graphs (hypergraph or tensor) built on the basic representation of a cybernetic network with spillovers as applied to humandefined networks; iterating on the basin of concepts pointed out in the previous paragraphs let's try to pump up some intuitions:
+To be very synthetic, the scenario that opens is made of structures like hyperconnected graphs (hypergraph or tensor) built on the basic representation of a cybernetic network with spillovers as applied to human-defined networks; let's try to imagine this kind of system applied to cognition in a scenario with abundant information: